timvvvht/HKEX-Announcement-Classifier/README.md

 # HKEx Announcement Classifier

-HKEx Announcement Classifier is a project on data exploration, analysis and finally training a recurrent neural network (RNN) to ~93-94% validation accuracy to classify disclosure announcements submitted by listed companies on the Hong Kong Stock Exchange (HKEx).
+HKEx Announcement Classifier is a project on data exploration, analysis and finally training a recurrent neural network (RNN) to ~93-94% validation accuracy to classify disclosure announcements submitted by listed companies on the Hong Kong Stock Exchange (HKEx). **Jan 2021 Update**: The transformer architecture is unreasonably effective - not only surpassing the validation accuracy of RNN, but also requiring far fewer parameters.

 <img src="/images/prediction.png" width="600">